M0LTE/nodemanager/README.md

 ### Get a prompt on your Pi

 1. From another PC, open a command prompt (on Windows, press Start and type command prompt, press enter)
-1. Connect via SSH: type `ssh dave@mypi`, accept the prompt by typing "yes" and pressing enter.
+1. Connect via SSH: type `ssh dave@bpqnode`, accept the prompt by typing "yes" and pressing enter.
 1. Enter the password you set earlier.

 If you can't connect, use a keyboard and screen plugged into your Pi, log in using the username and password you set earlier, and type: